From our London headquarters, Broadgate delivers recruitment and consulting for financial and professional services firms across the United Kingdom.

 Daniel Tapsell

-Associate Director, Contract and Interim
+Director, Contract and Interim

 Matt Carter

-Associate Director, Risk, Compliance, Financial Crime
+Associate Director: Risk, Compliance, Financial Crime

 Georgia Mason